ArdaCevheroglu/DSA_210_Fall_2024_Project/README.md

 This project aims to discover the relationship between caffeine consumption and spending habits.
 By analyzing my personal data that I collected over a specific time frame, I aim to discover patterns and trends that might indicate whether or not caffeine consumption has a significant impact on my spending behavior.
 The findings of this project could provide insights into behavioral economics and personal finance management.

-Null Hypothesis: Caffeine intake influences spending trends.
+Null Hypothesis: Caffeine intake does not influence spending trends.

-Alternative Hypothesis: Caffeine intake does not influence spending trends.
+Alternative Hypothesis: Caffeine intake influences spending trends.
+(We seek evidence for this)

 Motivation